 As of 2013, the Living Word has established an endowment fund, new entrance pillars have been added, new sound and lighting system installed by Mitch Mazaher, two new light towers and the beginnings of a memorial chapel in Frank and Hazel’s name.
 We also introduced a new actor in the role of Christ, John Arnett.

 In April of 2015, The Living Word Outdoor Drama hired Heath A. Dawson to be its new Executive Director and turned the position into a full-time role.
 Since his hire, Heath has increased attendance in back-to-back years after a six-year decline and the organization celebrated its biggest season in 2016 since 2010.
 Also, on Saturday, September 24, 2016, The Living Word hosted SET THE ATTENDANCE RECORD NIGHT and nearly 700 visitors attended, marking its biggest crowd in nearly 20-25 years.
 On Saturday, August 6, 2016, The Living Word hosted its first Youth/Family Rally titled Crucifixed.
 National-touring acts Nine Lashes and Shiloh headlined the event, which was a huge success.
-The event returns in 2017 with Ashes Remain and Random Hero making stops at The Living Word Outdoor Drama.
+The event returned in 2017 with Ashes Remain and Random Hero making stops at The Living Word Outdoor Drama.
+Crucifixed 2018 is slated for Saturday, August 11, with Decyfer Down, Random Hero and Gold, Frankincense & Myrrh scheduled to appear.
 Other projects that have either been completed or finished since Heath took over is a 228-chair Seating Campaign that began under Katrina Mazaher (the organization is thankful for her efforts on this project), a state-of-the-art LED lighting project (Artistic/Performance Director Nick Williams spearheaded the project), and a new power project that allowed The Living Word to have three-phase power to host musical acts.
 The Living Word is currently working on Phase II of the Seating Campaign to add another 228 seats.

 We thank God for His continual blessing and guidance in past years and in the future.